thu-coai/UNION/README.md

     --init_checkpoint ./model/uncased_L-12_H-768_A-12/bert_model.ckpt
 ```

-`your_data_dir` is `./Data/ROCStories` or `./Data/WritingPrompts`.
+- `your_data_dir` is `./Data/ROCStories` or `./Data/WritingPrompts`.

-The initial checkpoint of BERT can be downloaded from https://github.com/google-research/bert.
-We use the base version of BERT (about 110M parameters).
-We train the model for 40 steps at most.
+- The initial checkpoint of BERT can be downloaded from [bert](https://github.com/google-research/bert).
+We use the uncased base version of BERT (about 110M parameters).
+We train the model for 40000 steps at most.
 The training process will task about 1~2 days.